Love Alarm Season 2: Release Date, Cast, Plot, And Everything You Should Know !! - Moscoop

 Love Alarm Season 2: Expected Plotline

-The show revolves around the lives of 3 people named Lee Hye-Yeong, Kim Jo-jo, and Hwang Sun-oh.
-Hwang Sun-oh and lee Hye-Yeong have been friends since childhood.
-Both of them register themselves on the program love Alarm’ in quest of love.
-They connect with a gorgeous girl Kim.
+The series revolves around the lives of 3 individuals named Hwang Sun-oh, Kim Jo-jo, and Lee Hye-Yeong.
+Lee Hye-Yeong and Hwang Sun-oh are friends since childhood.
+They Both register themselves on the app love Alarm’ in quest of love.
+They join with a woman Kim.